Armenians in Crimea: Soviet era

 In 1919, there were 16,907 Armenians living in the Crimea.
 In 1930, in the newly established Crimean Autonomous Soviet Socialist Republic, there were two Armenian national districts, and on the peninsula there were approximately 13,000 Armenians.
 According to the All-Union census of 1989, the number of Armenians living in the Crimea had dwindled down 2,794.
 On May 29, 1944, Commissar of Internal Affairs of the Soviet Union, Lavrentiy Beria, introduced a specious report to Joseph Stalin: "Armenians live in various parts of the peninsula.
 An Armenian committee, established by Germans, actively cooperates with Nazi Germany and is carrying out anti-Soviet [acts]."
 Later on, he suggested to deport all Bulgarians, Greeks and Armenians from Crimea.
 On June 2, 1944, he signed Directorate 5984, entitled "The Deportation of German satellites - Bulgarians, Greeks and Armenians from Crimea."
 This resolution deported 37,000 Bulgarians, Greeks and Armenians.
 The Armenians were sent to Perm Oblast, Sverdlovsk Oblast, Omsk Oblast, Kemerovo Oblast, Bashkortostan, Tatarstan and Kazakhstan.

 In 1989, the communal life of the Crimea's Armenians was institutionalized with the formation of one of the peninsula's first national-cultural associations, the Armenian Luys (Light) Society.
 Later, after re-registration in 1996, it was renamed the Crimean Armenian Society.
 At present, the Crimean Armenian Society consists of 14 regional offices, coordinated by the National Council of Crimean Armenians.
 The highest governing body is the National Congress, which convenes at least once every four years.
 Operational management of the society is carried out by the executive committee, which functions in the periods between meetings of the National Council.
 The society runs the Luys Cultural and Ethnographic Center and publishes a monthly newspaper, Dove Masis.
 The one-hour Armenian-language program "Barev" airs twice a month on Crimean television, and radio broadcasts are made five times a week.
 There are Armenian churches in Yalta, Feodosia and Evpatoria, while the first Armenian secondary school opened in 1998 in Simferopol.

 Distribution

-Armenians in the Crimea are currently concentrated in the cities of Simferopol, Evpatoria, Feodosia, Kerch, Yalta, Sevastopol, Sudak.
+Armenians in the Crimea are currently concentrated in the cities of Simferopol, Yevpatoria, Feodosia, Kerch, Yalta, Sevastopol, and Sudak.
 The Armenia Diaspora Encyclopedia estimated that there were 20,000 Armenians living in the region as of 2003.

-Feodosia (Kaffa)
+Feodosia

-In the 1470s, Armenians comprised two thirds of the total population of Kaffa (numbering 46,000 out of 70,000).
+In the 1470s, Armenians comprised two thirds of the total population of Feodosia (numbering 46,000 out of 70,000).
 Until 1941 Armenians in Feodosia formed more than 20% of the total population of the city.
 According to the Feodosia Office of Statistics, there are only 557 Armenians living in Greater Feodosia itself.